filippofilip95/car-logos-dataset/README.md

 ## 🔍 Data Source

-Logo images are crawled from [Carlogos.org](https://www.carlogos.org/) and processed for optimal usage.
+- **Main Dataset**: Logo images are crawled from [Carlogos.org](https://www.carlogos.org/) and processed for optimal usage
+- **Local Logos**: Custom logos are added directly to the repository in the `local-logos/` directory for brands not available in the main crawl source

 ## 📫 Support